 No!
 At least, no more so than any other instrument.
-Learning to play an instrument well obviously takes a certain amount of dedication and practise, but it doesn't require any special skill or physical attribute (short nails, though, are kind of a must - sorry!).
+Learning to play an instrument will obviously takes a certain amount of dedication and practise, but it doesn't require any special skill or physical attribute (short nails, though, are kind of a must - sorry!).

 I've never played an instrument before - can I still learn? back to top

 Yes!
-There is absolutely no requirement to have learned to play an instrument before starting to play the harp, any more than there is to have learned how to swim before learning how to play rugby.
+There is absolutely no requirement to have learned to play an instrument before starting on the harp, any more than there is to have learned how to swim before learning how to play rugby.
 Musical experience will obviously help, but everyone has to start somewhere - why not begin with the harp!
 It's actually a great instrument for beginners as it sounds lovely right from the start, no matter how simple the music.

 Do I need to be able to read music? back to top

-No. I can obviously help you to learn to read music, but prior knowledge is definitely not a requirement!
-I actually prefer to teach all beginners by ear at first to allow them to focus on technique and to develop their ear.
+No!
+I can obviously help you to learn to read music, but prior knowledge is definitely not a requirement.
+I actually prefer to teach all beginners by ear at first to allow them to focus on technique and to develop their aural skills.
 In the same way that children do not learn to read before they can speak, I think it is important to develop a sense of musicality before getting to grips with the reading and writing of music.
 I am in fact an enormous fan of music theory and consider it extremely fascinating to understand how and why music works (I promise you, it's not as hard as it looks!), but it is not necessary to learn in order to play.